COMMITTEE ON ECONOMIC, SOCIAL AND CULTURAL RIGHTS

 CESCR Committee Members

 The CESCR Committee consists of 18 members, serving in their personal capacity.

-The session and the meeting of the presessional working group of the Committee take place in Geneva at the Office of the High Commissioner for Human Rights, Palais Wilson, ground floor conference room.
+The session and the meeting of the pre sessional working group of the Committee take place in Geneva at the Office of the High Commissioner for Human Rights, in Palais des Nations or in Palais Wilson.

 The reports of the States parties to be considered as well as other relevant documentation such as the lists of issues adopted by the pre-sessional working group, the States parties’ replies thereto, the submissions received by the Committee and the concluding observations are posted on the webpage of each session.

 The provisional agenda as well as the tentative programme of work are also found on each session’s page.

 Adoption of list of issues

 At the meeting of the pre-sessional working groups, CESCR adopts lists of issues relating to the reports of States parties in advance of the dialogue.
 States parties are in turn expected to submit replies to the lists of issues.